 Most cases of COPD are caused by smoking, but it isn’t the only reason people develop the chronic respiratory disease.
 Occupational causes of COPD are responsible for an estimated 15% of cases.
 There are many on-the-job hazards that can contribute to COPD in workers, and these 4 occupations present some of the highest risks.
+If you've been diagnosed with COPD, medications like Advair may be prescribed to help with the condition.

 4 Biggest Causes of Occupational COPD